Photo cred (above): bassmaster.com

 Now if you don’t have a slower speed reel or don’t want to go buy one for that sole purpose then you can always remind yourself to turn the handle slower.

-The next thing that the G-Man suggests on doing is focus on keeping your bait on the bottom…
+The next thing that the G-Man suggests doing is focus on keeping your bait on the bottom…

 What are the best baits for cold early winter days?

-Gerald suggests using tight-wiggling narrow-body crankbaits, senkos (in natural forage colors) and football jigs.
+Gerald suggests using tight-wiggling narrow-body crankbaits, Senkos (in natural forage colors) and football jigs.
 Sometimes small finesse spinnerbaits can work great.